moh-a-abde/trivia.ai/README.md

 ## 🌟 Future Vision

-trivia.ai aims to become the **premier platform for sports knowledge enhancement**, with plans to:
+Trivia.AI aims to become the **premier platform for sports knowledge enhancement**, with plans to:

 - **🏏 Expand to additional sports** beyond basketball and soccer.
 - **🗣️ Implement more social features** to foster community interaction.